agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

 <h3>Creating the shapes</h3>

-You will create images of shapes using the [Matplotlib](http://matplotlib.org)  python module, if you don't already have this on your system then please see the [installation instructions her](http://matplotlib.org/users/installing.html)
+You will create images of shapes using the [Matplotlib](http://matplotlib.org)  python module.
+If you don't already have this on your system then please see the [installation instructions her](http://matplotlib.org/users/installing.html)

-We are going to use python to create images of shapes with random positions and sizes: to keep things simple we are going to stick to 2 classes (squares and triangles), and to keep training times low we are going to use low resolution of 32x32 (similar to the 28x28 of MNIST) - after the tutorial you can adjust these to your satisfaction.
+We are going to use python to create images of shapes with random positions and sizes: to keep things simple we are going to stick to 2 classes (squares and triangles), and to keep training time reasonable we are going to use low resolution of 32x32 (similar to the 28x28 of MNIST) - after the tutorial you can adjust these to your satisfaction.

 First, create a new directory to work in:
 <pre>